wcfrobert/fkit/README.md

 * Beautiful visualizations
 * Flexible and transparent.
 Export data and view fiber stress-strain

 I made this because OpenseesPy is overkill for moment curvature analysis.
 Why define zero-length elements, integrators, DOF numbering, displacement control, what...?
 Anyways, I digress.
 I thought the end-product was aesthetically pleasing both in the visualizations and the back-end object-oriented design.
-I put a lot of time and love into this project.
-Please enjoy!

-If you like what I make, buy me a coffee to keep me going: [https://www.buymeacoffee.com/wcfrobert](https://www.buymeacoffee.com/wcfrobert)
+Enjoy!

 **Disclaimer:** this package is meant for <u>personal or educational use only</u>.
 Fiber kit is a one-person passion project, not an enterprise-grade software.
 I did not spent much time debugging all the edge cases. fkit should not be used for commercial purpose of any kind!